blob42/codegpt-ng.nvim/README.md

         alias = "qwen3",                    -- Alias to call this model
         max_tokens = 8192,
         temperature = 0.8,
-        append_string = '/no_think',		-- Custom string to append to prompt
+        append_string = '/no_think',		-- Custom string to append to the prompt
       },
     },
     openai = {